EddLonzanida/Eml.Mediator/README.md

 # [Eml.Mediator](https://preview.nuget.org/packages/Eml.Mediator/)
-Capture ‘business use cases’ and convert into modular & highly testable chunk of codes.
-A combination of Command, Request-Response and Mediator Pattern.
+Capture Business-Use-Cases and convert it into modular and highly testable chunk of codes.
+A combination of Command, Request-Response, Mediator and Abstract Class Factory pattern.
+Now supports .NetCore2.0

 # A. Usage - ***Command***